ilielucianno/office-network-infrastructure/setup-guides/01-hardware-setup.md

 ## Step 2: Position the Backbone Switch

 The TP-Link TL-SG108E is the central backbone switch for all wired connections.
-It should be placed near the router.
+Placed near the router.

 **Port Mapping:**